AsliAcr/Hms_Cordova_Account_Demo/README.md

     ***`cordova platform add android`***

-3. You can either install the plugin thorough npm or by downloading from downloads page, Cordova Account Plugin.
+3. You can either install the plugin thorough npm or by downloading from downloads page, [Cordova Account Plugin](https://developer.huawei.com/consumer/en/doc/development/HMS-Plugin-Library/cordova-plugin-0000001051090052). <br>

     a.
 Run the following command in the root directory of your Cordova project to install it through npm.

     ***`cordova plugin add @hmscore/cordova-plugin-hms-account `***